Tender sweet peas and mild edamame are brightened with the fresh flavor of mint in this simple soup.

 Luckily, the past week has been a temporary reprieve from the coming heat.
 We’ve had many crisp, cool days with beautiful blue skies that embody springtime’s temperate beauty; and it couldn’t have come at a better time, as I wistfully cling to spring for just a little longer.
 So I seized the opportunity to make a sweet pea and edamame soup with mint and feta.

-In this delicate soup, tender sweet peas and mild edamame are brightened with the fresh flavor of mint.
+In this delicate pea and mint soup, tender sweet peas and mild edamame are brightened with the fresh flavor of mint.
 It’s wondrously simple to make, not exacting in quantities and has great tolerance for improvisation.
 This soup tastes like springtime to me — it’s light and fresh with bright flavors that are just a little sweet and grassy.

 Peas and edamame are combined with young spring onions, hit with a quick pour of grassy extra virgin olive oil and simmered together until just tender.
 Half is then pureed in the blender with a good handful of fresh mint and a squeeze of lemon juice.
 However, the feta is what really sets this soup apart; it melts ever so slightly into the light green broth, adding a salty creaminess to every bite.

 Although it might seem odd that I’m advocating using frozen peas for this recipe, they are so readily available and require so much less work than shelling fresh peas that I see no reason not to use them, especially considering there is no loss of flavor.
 Of course if you wish, feel free to use fresh peas or even a mixture of fresh and frozen ones (as I said, the recipe is quite adaptable).
-I served this soup hot, but it is equally delightful chilled.

 P.S. – a little sprinkle of Kale Powder would be a nice addition to this soup, if you are so inclined.